ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-06-27-Drowsiness-Detector.md

 ---
-title: Drowsiness Detection in Real Time
+title: Falling Asleep?
+Detect Closed Eyes in Real Time
 image: /assets/img/research/Drowsy/DrowsinessDetection_Cover.png
 description: >
-  Real-time webcam inference if you are dozing away
+  A drowsiness detector to try out on yourself
 ---

-For this ML/DL project, I will show how to implement a simple relatively simple drowsiness detection tool.
-Drowsiness detection may be helpful in many instances.
-For example driving a vehicle (<a href="https://en.wikipedia.org/wiki/Driver_drowsiness_detection" target="_blank">Wikipedia: Driver drowsiness detection, </a> <a href="https://www.nytimes.com/2017/03/16/automobiles/wheels/drowsy-driving-technology.html" target="_blank">NYTimes: Sleepy Behind the Wheel?
+For this ML/DL project, we will implement a relatively simple drowsiness-detection tool.
+Drowsiness detection can be done by measuring if someone's eyes were closed longer than blinking and may be a life-saver in many instances.
+For example while driving a vehicle for long hours or at night (<a href="https://en.wikipedia.org/wiki/Driver_drowsiness_detection" target="_blank">Wikipedia: Driver drowsiness detection</a>, <a href="https://www.nytimes.com/2017/03/16/automobiles/wheels/drowsy-driving-technology.html" target="_blank">NYTimes: Sleepy Behind the Wheel?
 Some Cars Can Tell</a>).
-But perhaps also more recent applications such as virtual school classes.
+Other use cases are more recent applications such as virtual school classes.
+In either case, we hope people are wide awake during these activities.

-Many people have to drive on the highway for long hours.
-Taxi drivers, bus drivers, truck drivers and people traveling long-distance suffer from lack of sleep.
-Due to which it becomes very dangerous to drive when feeling sleepy.

 I will show how to implement a camera system that watches a person and can tell if they are falling asleep.
 The most accute signs for this are prolonged periods of closed eyes.

 For the model here I will first use a Haar Cascade object identifier to find face and eyes in real-time footage.
 From an incoming frame, the eyes will be cropped and fed into a Convolutional Neural Netowk (CNN) model for inference.

-If closed eyes were predicted for several consecutive frames an alarm will sound.
-When eyes are predicted opened again, everything goes back to normal.
+If closed eyes were predicted for several consecutive frames, a warning chime will sound.
+When eyes are predicted open again, everything is supposed to go back to normal.

-## Preparation
+Give it a go!

+## Prerequisites (I prepared this in advance)

 - **Dataset creation**.
-To create the DNN dataset, a script was written that captures eyes from a camera and stores on local disk.
-They were labeled "Open" or "Closed’.
-The data was manually cleaned by removing the unwanted images which were not necessary for building the model.
-The dataset comprises ~7,000 images of people’s eyes under different lighting conditions.
+To create the DNN dataset, a script was written that captures eyes from a camera and stored them on local disk.
+They were labeled "Open" or "Closed".
+The data was manually cleaned by removing bad and redundant images.
+The dataset comprised ~7,000 images of people’s eyes under different lighting conditions.
+Sorry, this is too big for GitHub.

 - **Training**.
-A Deep Neural Network (DNN) model was trained.
-See file "Drowsiness_detection_CNN_pre-train.ipynb" attached the final weights and model architecture file “models/cnnCat2.h5” in the data repository.
+Next, a Deep Neural Network (DNN) model was trained to classify open and closed eyes.
+See file  <a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Data/drowsiness_data/Drowsiness_detection_CNN_pre-train.ipynb " target="_blank">"Drowsiness_detection_CNN_pre-train.ipynb"</a> and the the final weights and model architecture file "cnnCat2.h5".

-- **Object Detection.** with Haar Cascade in <a href="https://opencv.org/" target="_blank">OpenCV</a>.
-The Haar Cascade <a href="https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html" target="_blank">(example in OpenCV)</a> produces similar results as the newer YOLO object detection algorithm and uses kernel computation, which is very similar to convolution filters.
-The "cascade" part is used to narrow down features to the wanted areas and save computation.
-The kernels used by OpenCV here are set to detect eyes and face.
-Many pre-tuned kernels are available for different purposes. <a href="https://github.com/opencv/opencv/tree/master/data/haarcascades" target="_blank">Link to OpenCV's kernel repo</a>.
+- **Object Detection.** The Haar Cascade <a href="https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html" target="_blank">(example in OpenCV)</a> finds landmarks in image frames and cuts them out.
+The Haar Cascade algorithm produces similar results as the newer YOLO object detection using image convolution filters but instead uses kernel computation.
+Kernel computation is very similar to YOLO's convolution filters.
+Different kernels are tuned for different landmarks and can be loaded as needed.
+The "cascade" part of the algorithm is used to narrow down features to the wanted areas and save computation.
+The kernels we will use here are set to detect eyes and face.
+Many pre-tuned kernels are shared by OpenCV for different purposes and objects. <a href="https://github.com/opencv/opencv/tree/master/data/haarcascades" target="_blank">Link to OpenCV's kernel repo</a>.

-Data Repository: <a href="https://github.com/ChristianHallerX/DataScienceProjects/tree/master/Data/drowsiness_data" target="_blank">https://github.com/ChristianHallerX/DataScienceProjects/tree/master/Data/drowsiness_data</a>

-If you want to follow along and try it out yourself , download the Jupyter notebook on <a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Drowsiness_detection_main.ipynb" target="_blank">this link</a>.
-Make sure you have all the packages installed, the respective <a href="https://github.com/ChristianHallerX/DataScienceProjects/tree/master/Data/drowsiness_data" target="_blank">files</a> and links modified.
-And of course, you will need a video camera or webcam.
+If you want to follow along and try it out yourself, download the **<a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Drowsiness_detection_main.ipynb" target="_blank">Jupyter notebook</a>**.
+Check if your environment has all the packages installed.
+The necessary data files for this project are available from **<a href="https://github.com/ChristianHallerX/DataScienceProjects/tree/master/Data/drowsiness_data" target="_blank">this folder</a>**.
+Make sure the paths in the notebook point to the correrct local directories.
+And of course, you will need a video camera or webcam plugged into your computer.

 ## Step 1: Imports